-Here's how to connect Google Sheets to Unito so you can sync spreadsheets in real-time with automated 2-way updates.
+Here's how to add Unito Spreadsheet Sync so you can sync Google Sheets to other tools with automated 2-way updates.

 What does this article cover?